brown-cs132-s13/labs/sql/README.md

 and receiving later.*

-The three types of statements you'll need to know for this lab (as well as project 3) are CREATE TABLE, INSERT INTO, and SELECT.
+The three types of statements you'll need to know for this lab (as well as project 3) are `CREATE TABLE`, `INSERT INTO`, and `SELECT`.
+(Most databases don't care about the case, but SQL commands are conventionally typed in upper-case.)

-CREATE TABLE does exactly what it sounds like.
+`CREATE TABLE` does exactly what it sounds like.
 It creates a new table in the database given a specification of the columns the table should contain.
 A newly created table has 0 rows.
 A `CREATE TABLE` statement for the people database might look like this: